Techtonica/curriculum/roadmap.md

 ## Refactoring

-## Mobile Development

-**Apprentices will understand** how Objective-C and Swift are used to develop apps for iOS and how Java is used to develop apps for Android.

-## Data Visualization

 **Apprentices will be able to**:
+- Understand the intent of refactoring
+- Know when to refactor and when not to
+- Know the potential impacts of refactoring

+## Other

+**Apprentices will have a quick introduction to**:
+- Data visualization
     - Import and clean data
     - Embed D3 graphs in web apps

-## Data Science
+- Data science

-**Apprentices will be able to**:
+- Mobile development
+    - How Objective-C and Swift are used to develop apps for iOS and how Java is used to develop apps for Android